mariapana/hardware-software-interface/labs/lab-04/reading/x86-architecture-family.md

 `OF` | Overflow Flag         | Set if the result exceeds the maximum (or minimum) signed integer value

 >**NOTE**: If you follow the evolution of registers from 8086, you'll see that initially they were named `ax`, `bx`, `cx` etc., and were 16 bits in size.
->From 80386, Intel extended these registers to 32 bits (i.e., "extended" `ax` → `eax`).
+>From 80386, Intel extended these registers to 32 bits (i.e., "extended" `ax` → `eax`), and again with the release of "Prescott" and "Nocona" processors.

 ## Instruction Classes

-Although the current set of instructions for Intel processors has [hundreds of instructions](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-instruction-set-reference-manual-325383.pdf), we will only look at a [small portion of them](http://css.csail.mit.edu/6.858/2015/readings/i386.pdf).
-More precisely, some of the 80386 instructions.

 All x86 processors instructions can fit into 3 categories :